stho32/Training/README.md

 As I am a coder myself, it helps me to organize my own training as well, which means that I "eat my own dogfood".

 I recommend working on the training in a group of at least two, maybe with someone more experienced and one less experienced member.
-The requirements "business centric", not tech-stack-centric.
+The requirements are "business centric", not tech-stack-centric.
 Technologies change. requirements stay.
+Thus you can again and again revisit the same projects using new tech and trying out new approaches.

 ## Get Started